956MB/reddit-download-button/README.md

 ##### Fixed

-- Incorrect RegEX contructing the wrong url for download.
+- Incorrect RegEX constructing the wrong url for download.

 For a full list of changes and past versions, please see the [CHANGELOG.md](CHANGELOG.md)